 The Portuguese capital of Lisbon is a stunning European city with a picturesque blend of history, neoclassical architecture, a buzzing nightlife, and great shopping opportunities.
-But the city is quite big and divided into different distinguishable neighbourhoods.
-So here you will read a bit more about the best neighbourhood in Lisbon.
+The city is quite big, however, and divided into a number of different distinguishable neighborhoods.
+To help orientate you, here’s a bit more about the best neighbourhoods in Lisbon.

-The following guide lists all the positives and negatives of different neighbourhoods in Lisbon to help you decide where to live in this city.
+The following guide lists all the positives and negatives of the different neighbourhoods in Lisbon to help you decide where to live in the city.

-Lisbon, one of the oldest cities in the world, offers an unlimited number of historical wonders.
-The majestic Castelo de Sao Jorge stands elegantly over the city centre, and various galleries and museums offer a chance to tourists to explore a Portugal of the past.
+Lisbon, one of the oldest cities in the world, boasts a number of historical wonders.
+The majestic Castelo de São Jorge stands elegantly over the city centre, and various galleries and museums offer a chance to tourists to explore a Portugal of the past.

 The city is a bustling, thriving cultural hub; restaurants and bars offer both authentic local cuisines and world-class eateries, while independent boutiques and upscale shopping establishments mean amazing shopping opportunities.
 The warm, Mediterranean climate of Lisbon makes it a popular destination for a European city break among tourists.